Cookies and Bars / Puffed Quinoa, Date, and Tahini Bars

 Instructions

-• Line a 20 cm (8 in) square baking tin with parchment paper and set aside.
+• Line a 20 cm (8 inch) square baking tin with parchment paper and set aside.

 • In a large bowl, stir together the puffed quinoa, pistachios, pepitas, and cinnamon.